MoreParallelR::parallel.apply provides a convenient solution

 are applying the function on a matrix or an array, lapply

-will coerce the high-dimensional object
+and plyr:laply will coerce the high-dimensional object

-will take the data AS IT IS
+to vector; but parallel.apply will take the data AS IT IS

-.
+to feed the FUN.
 This might cause different results

-from this function and apply
+from this function and apply.

 # This example shows you how to run parallel.apply on a synthetic # array and the how the performance compares to a serial run. # library(profvis) profvis({ library(MoreParallelR) library(magrittr) # Generate synthesized data dims <- c(80 , 90, 100, 15) X <- dims %>% prod() %>% runif(min = 1, max = 10) %>% array(dim = dims) MARGIN <- c(2, 4) cores <- 4 FUN <- function(v) { library(magrittr) # A costly function ret <- v %>% as.vector() %>% sin() %>% cos() %>% var() return(ret) } # Run the paralle code X.new.par <- parallel.apply( X, MARGIN, cores = cores, FUN) # Run the serial code X.new.sq <- apply(X, MARGIN, FUN) # Compare results identical(X.new.par, X.new.sq) })